-- A. YPB staff shall update youth records in the DCFS electronic case management system per Documentation Standards (DCFS/JJS 100.13). - B. YPCs shall update the supervision level in the youths' Personal Information Screen as required. - C. YPCs shall document all contacts (youth, parent/guardian, school, employer, CFT, service provider) in the electronic case management system as Activities within five days of the contact. - D. Parole Mental Health Counselors shall: - 1.
+- A. YPB staff shall update youth records in the DCFS web-based case management system per Documentation Standards (DCFS/JJS 100.13). - B. YPCs shall update the supervision level in the youth's Personal Information Screen as required. - C. YPCs shall document all contacts (youth, parent/guardian, school, employer, CFT, service provider) in the DCFS web-based case management system as Activities within five days of the contact. - D. Parole Mental Health Counselors shall: - 1.
 Input all YLS/CMI assessments and reassessments in the Assessment Screen. - 2.
 Complete and upload all NRITs (Nevada Rapid Indicator Tool) into the Assessments Screen. - a.
 New Assessment > NRIT > Date, Time, and Assessor who completed the NRIT - b.
 Upload Completed NRIT to Assessment Documents - 3.
-Upload all completed CUMHAs under Psychology Documents. - E. Youth Parole Counselors are required to conduct YLS/CMI reassessments. - 1.
-All reassessments shall be entered in the Assessment Screen as a new YLS/CMI 2.0. - F. YPCs shall upload a completed Parole Release Tool (Attachment A) to the Assessment Screen as a New Assessment > Parole Release Tool. - G. YPCs shall document, as an Activity, attempts to terminate parole which are not successful, and the reason provided by the juvenile court. - H. YPCs shall document both sanctions and incentives in the electronic case management system Sanctions/Incentives Screen. - 1.
+Upload all completed CUMHAs under Psychology Documents. - E. YPCs are required to conduct YLS/CMI reassessments.

+- 1. All reassessments shall be entered in the Assessment Screen as a new YLS/CMI 2.0. - F. YPCs shall upload a completed Parole Release Tool (Attachment A) to the Assessment Screen as a New Assessment > Parole Release Tool. - G. YPCs shall document both sanctions and incentives in the DCFS web-based case management system Sanctions/Incentives Screen. - 1.
 A new arrest shall be documented in the Referrals Screen.